I wanted to use this blog post to answer a question that I've been asked several times over the past few weeks.

 Am I going to break my own rules and bump up my offer price just because I “fell in love” with a particular property?
 Um… are you kidding me?

-When someone does accept your offer – you get to be 1,000% SURE that you're holding the deal of a lifetime in your hands.
-And you deserve it!
-When you make data-driven decisions, you'll reap some huge benefits… and if there's anything I've learned about real estate investing, it's that data-driven decisions beat emotion-driven decisions every time.
+When someone does accept my offer – I get to be 1,000% SURE I'm holding the deal of a lifetime in my hands.
+And it's worth the effort!
+When we stick to our guns and make data-driven decisions, we can reap some huge benefits.
+If there's anything I've learned about real estate investing, it's that data-driven decisions beat emotion-driven decisions every time.